kwhite2/git/frontmatter.md

 - Download a plain text editor: [We recommend VS Code](https://code.visualstudio.com/Download).
 - [Create a GitHub account](https://github.com/join).
 - [GitHub Cheatsheet](git-cheat-sheet.pdf)
-- [How Digital Humanists Use GitHub](https://digitalscholarship.wordpress.com/2016/07/20/presentation-on-how-digital-humanists-use-github/): A presentation from Lisa Spiro and Sean Morey-Smith on their study of how Digital Humanists use GitHub.

 ## Acknowledgements